Federal Office of Rural Health Policy (FORHP) Data Files

 When did FORHP update these data files?

-In November 2024, we updated the data files on this page.
+In September 2025, we updated the data files on this page using 2020 census tracts.
 We made the following updates:

 Please contact us at the following email address with questions about rural data files.